rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 - "What is the best way to write a parallel code?"
 - "How do I parallelise my serial code?"
 objectives:
-- "Go through practical steps for going from a serial code to a parallel code"
+- "Go through practical steps for going from a serial code to a parallel code."
 keypoints:
-- "Start from a working serial code"
+- "Start from a working serial code."
-- "Write a parallel implementation for each function or parallel region"
+- "Write a parallel implementation for each function or parallel region."
-- "Connect the parallel regions with a minimal amount of communication"
+- "Connect the parallel regions with a minimal amount of communication."
-- "Continuously compare with the working serial code"
+- "Continuously compare with the working serial code."
 ---

 ## Going from Serial to Parallel

 The examples used in the previous sections were perhaps not the most realistic.
-In this section we will look at a more complete code and take it from serial to parallel a couple of steps.
+In this section we will look at a more complete code and take it from serial to parallel in a couple of steps.

 The exercises and solutions are based on the following code: